-Changing your name is an essential part of the post wedding to-do list for many brides and we aim to make it as simple as possible for you, whilst you’re still discovering everything there is to learn about being a newlywed.
+For some brides, the idea of taking their partner's surname is totally outdated.
+But changing your name is still an essential part of the post wedding to-do list for others, and we aim to make it as simple as possible for you, while you’re still discovering everything there is to learn about being a newlywed.

 Your Name Changing Options

 Just because you’ve said ‘I do’ to the man, it doesn’t mean you have to say it to his last name too – there are lots of options to consider.